WalmartSolutions/Bloody-1.0.1/README.md

 [addressnoppingA]: https://github.com/addressnopping

 # How To Use
-1. Download the GrimCrack-Loader.exe
+1. Download the GrimBigTrolling.exe
-2. Run GrimCrack-Loader.exe and chose the version you want to download
+2. Run GrimBigTrolling.exe and choose the version you want to download
 3. Start game in Lunar (with Fabric)

 # Credits